-Lauro B. Ramos
+Lauro B. Ramos 73 years old Filipino

 Born on 03 February 1951, he has a degree in Accountancy from the University of the East and is a Certified Public Accountant.
 Mr. Ramos had a long career with the RFM group and served as RFM Corporation's Chief Finance Officer up to his retirement.
 He previously served as Director in various RFM subsidiaries such as RFM Insurance Brokerage, Inc., Interbake Commissary Corp. and RFM Equities, Inc.